vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400

-The prediction is saved in the file dnabarcoder/CBSITS.predicted, and the predicted cutoffs are saved in a json format file dnabarcoder/CBSITS.cutoffs.json and a tab delimited format file dnabarcoder/CBSITS.cutoffs.json.txt
+The prediction is saved in the file dnabarcoder/CBSITS.predicted, and the predicted cutoffs are saved in a json format file dnabarcoder/CBSITS.cutoffs.json and a tab delimited format file dnabarcoder/CBSITS.cutoffs.json.txt.
+Note that if the file dnabarcoder/CBSITS.predicted exists, the soft will not recompute the existing predictions, and the new prediction will appended to the file.
+If we wish to recompute the existing prediction, please use the following command:

+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400 -redo yes

+If we wish the prediction will appended to an existing file with a given prefix such as existingCBSITS for example, please use the following command:

+../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400 -prefix existingCBSITS

 - To predict local similarity cut-offs at the genus level of the CBSITS dataset for example, use the followig command: